NotArb/Jupiter/README.md

 Feel free to join our Discord community:
 [Discord - NotArb](https://discord.notarb.org)

-## Warning
-**Do not use any NotArb files that you did not directly download from our official GitHub page.**

 ## How It Works
 NotArb Bot is a Solana-based bot that utilizes Jupiter Swap to identify and execute arbitrage transactions as quickly as possible.